noir-lang/noir/docs/docs/index.md

 Noir, a domain-specific language crafted for SNARK proving systems, stands out with its simplicity, flexibility, and robust capabilities.
 Unlike conventional approaches that compile directly to a fixed NP-complete language, Noir takes a two-pronged path.
-It first compiles to an adaptable intermediate language known as ACIR.
-From there, depending on the project's needs, ACIR can be further compiled into an arithmetic circuit for integration with Aztec's barretenberg backend or transformed into a rank-1 constraint system suitable for R1CS backends like Arkworks' Marlin backend, among others.
+First, Noir compiles to an adaptable intermediate language known as ACIR.

+From there, depending on a given project's needs, ACIR can be further compiled into an arithmetic circuit for integration with Aztec's barretenberg backend, or transformed into a rank-1 constraint system suitable for R1CS backends like Arkworks' Marlin backend (among others).

-This innovative design introduces unique challenges, yet it strategically separates the programming language from the backend.
+This innovative design introduces unique challenges; however, this approach also strategically separates the programming language from the backend.
 Noir's approach echoes the modular philosophy of LLVM, offering developers a versatile toolkit for cryptographic programming.